Mounth

 The Mounth (/ˈmʌnθ/ MUNTH) is the broad upland in northeast Scotland between the Highland Boundary and the River Dee, at the eastern end of the Grampians.

 Name and etymology

 The name Mounth is ultimately of Pictish origin.
-The name is derived from *monɪð, meaning "mountain" (c.f.
-Welsh mynydd).
+The name is derived from *monɪð, meaning "mountain" (cf. Welsh mynydd).

-It is invariably referred to as "The Mounth" and pronounced "munth".
+It is invariably referred to as "the Mounth" and pronounced "munth".

 Details

-The ranges to the north-west are known as the Monadh Liath and the Monadh Ruadh (now called The Cairngorms), meaning the Grey Mounth and the Red Mounth.
+The ranges to the north-west are known as the Monadh Liath and the Monadh Ruadh (called the Cairngorms in English), meaning the Grey Mounth and the Red Mounth.